ericclack/racket-candy-crush/doc/part2.rst

 ---------------

 Do you remember what `number->posn` does?
-It simply multiplies the candy number by 40 and adds on a bit so that the tile is on the screen.
+It simply multiplies the candy number by 40.
 This creates a single line of candy that pretty quickly runs off the screen.
 However, we really want a grid of candy.

 So currently we have this::